 Cisco’s Annual Internet Report shows that by 2022, around 82% of the internet will be used for streaming video!

-Research shows that live commerce grew by a whopping 76% during COVID-19.
+Research shows that live commerce market size grew by a whopping 76% during COVID-19.
 As physical shopping became challenging, Live Commerce helped consumers get closer to the physical shopping experience.
 That too from the comfort of their homes, thus giving rise to a ‘phygital’ shopping experience.

 What is Live Commerce?